No results for

 Run the k6 test

-Please look at StatsD output page for configuration options.
+You can look at the StatsD output page for configuration options.

 Visualize k6 metrics in Amazon CloudWatch